AguaClara/UASB/UASB_Manual_Spring2018.md

 </div>

 ### Effluent Flow System
-Based on settling tests conducted on the lab scale UASB reactors during Summer 2017, it was determined that a full cross section of plate settlers is not required.
-Similar effluent quality can be achieved by a capture velocity that is equal to the upflow velocity, contrary to AguaClara drinking water plant designs.
+Based on settling tests conducted on the lab scale UASB reactors during Summer 2017, it was determined that a lower capture velocity than that used in AguaClara drinking water plants can sufficiently settle sludge granules and other solids in a UASB reactor (Chen, 2017).
+As such, fewer plate settlers are required in the UASB than in the 1 L/s plant sedimentation tank.
+To reduce costs and fabrication time associated with constructing the sloped body of the 1 L/s sedimentation tank to house multiple large plates as shown in Figure 4, a new effluent and solid settling system was designed.

+In this system, the body of the UASB reactor would leave the 3 foot diameter corrugated pipe intact rather than having to cut, rotate, and PVC weld to achieve the bend in the body of the reactor.
+Instead, a sloped tube, or tube settler, would be inserted into the side of reactor to allow effluent to leave the reactor.
+Inside this tube, a smaller set of plates would be placed to promote settling as shown in Figure 2.

 <div class="alert alert-block alert-danger">
 The full cross-section of plate settlers is a new concept.
-Explain more
+Explain more -- Fixed ZC
 </div>

-With this change in design, a new effluent system was designed that consists of a tube settler with plate settlers inside.
-This design will provide comparable effluent quality to a design with plate settlers within the reactor, but will reduce fabrication time and costs.
-This effluent system is pictured below.

 <div class="alert alert-block alert-danger">
 Whole paragraph really unclear.
-There will be tube settlers inside the UASB reactor?
+There will be tube settlers inside the UASB reactor?  -- Yes, I hope the new description with referral to earlier figures makes this more clear -- ZC
 </div>

 #### Design Parameters

-The table below lists the critical design parameters for the effluent tube.

 <div class="alert alert-block alert-danger">
 Label the table!
 </div>
+The Table 6: Design parameters for calculations of the tube settler size, the number of plates required and overall height of the settling arm.

 Parameter| Value | Basis of Design
 :------------- |:-------------|:--------